The Mons Huygens Myth

 Fig 3 - Height profiles of Mount Everest, Mons Huygens (Google Earth Pro, LROC Quickmap)

 Fig 3 displays Mons Huygens' height profile against our horizontally truncated Everest profile.
 Notice that Mons Huygens' base isn’t on the lunar datum - the Moon’s equivalent of sea level.
 The base is on Mare Imbrium – the flat-surfaced lava fill in the Imbrium basin, at an elevation of -2000m.
 Before the lava flooding in the Moon’s distant past, the mountain’s base would definitely have been lower than this, approaching the original basin’s depth, and so Mons Huygens would have been taller.
-But now it isn’t, so hey, what can you do?Actually one thing we can do, is shift Mon Huygens' profile up by 2000m so that its base is at the same elevation as Everest's.
+Anyway, next let's shift Mon Huygens' profile up by 2000m so that its base is at the same elevation as Everest's.
 It just helps with the comparison.

 Fig 4 - Height profiles of Orientale Alpha*, Mount Everest, Mons Huygens (Google Earth Pro, LROC Quickmap)